Consensys/QualtricsSurveyListener/README.md

 4. Scalability: The solution will be designed in such a way that it can be scaled quickly beyond the retailer supply chain, making it possible for the survey to establish itself as a universal benchmark and communicate how businesses impact their employees’ well-being.

 ## Repository Breakdown
-In this implementation, the survey will need to leverage the Qualtrics platform, which provides for a Python and JAVA programming interfaces within their new survey response export API, and additionally provides support for R and NodeJS in their legacy v3 export API.
+In this implementation, the survey will need to leverage the Qualtrics platform, which provides for Python and JAVA programming interfaces within their new survey response export API, and additionally provides support for R and NodeJS in their legacy v3 export API.
 The following repository, which is the MVP v1 iteration of the survey listener, will leverage the Python 3 (newest) Qualtrics API in an effort to address gaps in functionality that the newer API has yet to address.

 The customized API will have two parts: